databricks/databricks-sdk-py/docs/workspace/workspace_bindings.rst

 ==================
 .. py:class:: WorkspaceBindingsAPI

-    A catalog in Databricks can be configured as __OPEN__ or __ISOLATED__.
-An __OPEN__ catalog can be accessed from any workspace, while an __ISOLATED__ catalog can only be access from a configured list of workspaces.
+    A securable in Databricks can be configured as __OPEN__ or __ISOLATED__.
+An __OPEN__ securable can be accessed from any workspace, while an __ISOLATED__ securable can only be accessed from a configured list of workspaces.
+This API allows you to configure (bind) securables to workspaces.

+    NOTE: The __isolation_mode__ is configured for the securable itself (using its Update method) and the workspace bindings are only consulted when the securable's __isolation_mode__ is set to __ISOLATED__.

-    A catalog's workspace bindings can be configured by a metastore admin or the owner of the catalog.
+    A securable's workspace bindings can be configured by a metastore admin or the owner of the securable.

+    The original path (/api/2.1/unity-catalog/workspace-bindings/catalogs/{name}) is deprecated.
+Please use the new path (/api/2.1/unity-catalog/bindings/{securable_type}/{securable_name}) which introduces the ability to bind a securable in READ_ONLY mode (catalogs only).

+    Securables that support binding: - catalog

     .. py:method:: get(name)